Landing a coaching client is no easy feat. So why would you ever say “no” to a potential new client?

 Why Would You Say No to a Coaching Client?

-But as coaches, it’s easy to get caught up in the false belief that “any” client is better than “no client”!
-To get someone to say yes, you may be tempted to lower your prices or bend over backward to please them.
+As a coach, it’s easy to think that “any” client is better than “no client.”
+To get someone to say yes, you may be tempted to lower your prices or bend backward to please them.

-When to Say No to a Potential Client
+When (and How) to Say No to a Potential Client

 2. The Client Crosses Your Boundaries

-- Scope creep: requesting additional support that falls outside of the scope of your service
+• Requesting additional support that falls outside of the discussed scope of your services.

 There’s a time and place to offer lower prices for your coaching services.
 If you’re still new to the business and want to gather some testimonials, there’s no shame in starting at a lower rate.

-Someone isn’t necessarily a bad client if they give you pushback on your rates.
-In some cultures, it’s normal to haggle.
-But accepting lower-paying clients will stop you from having the energy and space to attract higher-paying ones.
+Someone isn’t necessarily a bad client if they give you pushback on your rates (so long as they do it respectfully.)
+However, accepting lower-paying clients will stop you from having the energy and space to attract higher-paying ones.

 You’re the one who decides what rates are worth it to you.
-For example, you may find taking on a lower-paying client worthwhile if you believe you’ll get an amazing case study out of the experience.
+For example, taking on a lower-paying client might make sense if you believe you’ll get an amazing case study from the experience.

-But if a client shows signs that they don’t value what you do as a coach, this may cause trouble during your future sessions.
-They may not take your advice to heart or may not learn to trust you.
+But if a client doesn’t seem to value what you do as a coach, this may cause trouble in the future.
+They may not follow your process and put in what they need to co-create change.

-- They haggle on a price you’d already agreed on
+• They haggle on a price you already agreed on.

 4. You’re Fully Booked

+Though it might be tempting to work extra hours and earn more when your schedule is already full, it won’t be a sustainable move.
 Resist the temptation to overbook yourself.
-Your quality of life — and the quality of your coaching sessions — will start to suffer if you overextend yourself.
+Your quality of life—and the quality of your coaching sessions—will start to suffer if you overextend yourself.

 5. They Try to Make You Adapt to Their Process